Kenshiro-28/MAGI/README.md

 - Code Runner plugin: adds a tool to generate and execute Python code.
 - Image generation plugin: adds a tool to generate images.
 - Web plugin: adds a tool to browse the web.

+## Codex

+The Codex is MAGI's long-term memory.
+It automatically saves valuable knowledge across sessions — working code snippets, research findings, and solutions to recurring problems — and retrieves it when relevant to the current task.

+Retrieval is embedding-based, so what is recalled is contextually appropriate rather than just keyword-matched.

+The Codex is stored in the file **codex.json** in the project root folder.
+You can reuse the same Codex with different models.
+MAGI will continue building its knowledge and understanding of you over time.

+You can inspect or edit it manually; entries added without embeddings will have their embeddings generated automatically on the next access.
+If you edit an entry's title or content, also delete its `"embedding"` key to ensure it is regenerated correctly on the next access.

 ## AI modes